ep142/NCYdiversity/README.md

 # NYCdiversity

-My scripts and data for the NYCdiversity project.
+My scripts and data for the NCYdiversity (Non-Conventional Yeast diversity) project.

 * bioconductor_pip_ITS_functions.R functions used by the modified bioconductor pipeline for ITS.